gethinode/docs/content/en/docs/0.9/content/icons.md

 {{< /example >}}
 <!-- markdownlint-enable MD037 -->

 The icons inherit the current styling options and as such blend in with text inline.
-For example, appply the [theme color]({{< ref "colors" >}}) `text-primary` of the outer HTML element `span` to change the color of the icon.
+For example, apply the [theme color]({{< ref "colors" >}}) `text-primary` of the outer HTML element `span` to change the color of the icon.
 You can also pass the class attribute directly to the shortcode, such as `text-info`.

 <!-- markdownlint-disable MD037 -->
 {{< example lang="hugo" >}}